Discover the Enchanting Rohtas Fort (Qila)

 The fort is located at the confluence of Kahan River and Parnal Kass stream.

-Rohtas Fort Pakistan History
+Rohtas Fort History

 After defeating Mughal emperor Humayun in 1541, Sher Shah Suri built a strong fortified complex upon a hill top at Rohtas, to prevent Humayun’s return.